moderndatacompany/dataos.info/docs/resources/workflow/workflow_yaml_attributes_configuration.md

 ---

 ### **`runAsUser`**
-<b>Description:</b> when the "runAsUser" field is configured with the UserID of the use-case assignee, it grants the authority to perform operations on behalf of that user. <br>
+<b>Description:</b> when the `runAsUser` field is configured with the UserID of the use-case assignee, it grants the authority to perform operations on behalf of that user. <br>
 <b>Data Type:</b> string <br>
 <b>Requirement:</b> optional <br>
 <b>Default Value:</b> none <br>